syncfusion-content/wpf-docs/wpf/Color-Picker/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

 ![Choose a color from ColorPicker](Getting-Started_images/ColorPicker_select-a-solidcolor.png)

-#### Gradient
+### Select a Gradient Color

-[ColorPicker](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorPicker.html) supports WPF gradient brushes which holds multiple colors that blend into each other along an axis.
+We can select a linear or radial gradient brushes  which holds the multiple colors from the `ColorPicker`.

 **Linear Gradient**

-[Linear Gradient](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.lineargradientbrush) can be selected by the gradient colors and their location along the gradient axis using the GradientStop objects.
+Linear Gradient can be selected by the gradient colors and their location along the gradient axis using the `GradientStops` objects and [StartPoint](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorEdit~Startpoint.html) and [EndPoint](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.ColorEdit~Endpoint.html) properties.
+Based on the `StartPoint` and `EndPoint`, the selected colors will be combined in linear manner.

 {% tabs %}
 {% highlight xaml %}